davidbailey/tum/handbook/README.md

       * Nodes (0D), Lines (1D), and Polygons (2D)
       * Raster, Vector
   * [Traffic](https://en.wikipedia.org/wiki/Traffic)
-    * Definations
-      * Net Distance = Time Gap = Back of 1st car to Front of 2nd car => Distance necessary to drive perpendicular across the direction of traffic
-      * Gross Distance = Headway = Front of 1st car to Front of 2nd car => For measuring vehicles/hour
-      * Braking Distance
-        * Absolute = minimum distance to stop before hitting a stopped object in front of you
-        * Relative = minimum distance to stop before hitting a moving object in front of you
-      * Time-to-crash: seconds until a vehicle hits the vehicle in front if neither speed changes
-      * Post-encroachment Time: seconds between perpindicular vehicles occupying the same point
     * [Induced Demand](https://en.wikipedia.org/wiki/Induced_demand)
       * Road Supply -> Travel Demand -> Road Supply... (positive feedback loop is controlled by congestion)
       * http://www.accessmagazine.org/articles/spring-2003/induced-travel-studies-inducing-bad-investments/